AgentDS Technical Report: Benchmarking the Future of Human-AI Collaboration in Domain-Specific Data Science: The AgentDS Benchmark and Competition

 \subsection{Design Philosophy}

 AgentDS is built on three core principles:

 \textbf{1.
-Domain-specific complexity.} We design in the way that strong performance requires domain-specific insights.
+Domain-specific complexity.} We design the challenges so that strong performance requires domain-specific insights.
 Generic methods yield baseline results at best; competitive performance demands understanding what features matter in each context and what processing steps are appropriate.
 This design choice deliberately tests whether agents can apply genuine domain reasoning.

 \textbf{2.
 Multimodal integration.} Real-world data science rarely involves a single tabular dataset.
 AgentDS therefore provides not only a primary tabular dataset containing the prediction target, but also additional data modalities such as images (e.g., product photos or vehicle condition images), text (e.g., customer reviews or clinical notes), and structured files (e.g., JSON, PDFs, or additional CSV files linked to the main dataset).
 This design introduces domain-specific complexity that more closely reflects real-world data science challenges.